Disability Support Services

 - Communication with case managers in the Division of Vocational Rehabilitation or insurance agencies

-Students with documented disabilities may request accommodations through the Disability Support Services office.
+Students with documented disabilities may request accomodations through the Disability Support Services office.
 The student is responsible for self-identifying, requesting the accommodation and for providing documentation of his/her disability.

 Accommodations due to a disability should be requested at least three weeks prior to the service or class.
 Some services may require additional time to process, so we advise that you submit your requests as early as possible.